ThomasGerrish/ThomasGerrish/README.md

 University: I'm currently a 2nd year student at Anglia Ruskin University, Cambridge.

-Field of Study: Passionately diving into the world of Game Technology.
+Field of Study: Passionately diving into the world of Game Development.

 Interests: My journey with games began with the NES, sparking a lifelong fascination.
 Since then, I've transitioned from an avid gamer to a budding game developer, creating simple yet engaging games throughout my school years.